Introduction

 The Growing Cost of Public Cloud – Why Companies Are Moving Back

 According to the Barclays CIO Survey 2024, while public cloud spending is still strong, its growth is slowing.
 In fact, many companies are re-evaluating their cloud strategies and moving critical workloads back to private clouds due to rising costs and concerns over vendor lock-in.
+Relying on a single cloud provider can increase the risk of escalating costs and limit flexibility, prompting organizations to seek alternatives that offer greater control and cost management.

 Public Cloud Spending vs. Private Cloud Spending Over Time shows that while public cloud spending grew rapidly over the past few years, a plateau is forming as more businesses consider cost-effective alternatives: